datawire/ambassador-docs/docs/cloud/latest/deployment-previews/quick-start.md

    </Alert>

 2. ArgoCD must be configured to sync manifests from a GitHub or GitLab repository into your cluster.
-This is the _infrastructure repository_; it may be same as the code repository, or it may be different.
+This is the _infrastructure repository_; it may or may not be the same code respiratory.
+Confirm how your repository is configured before proceeding.

-   If you haven't done this yet, follow the [ArgoCD quick start](../../../../argo/latest/quick-start/).
+   If you haven't configured how manifests are synced from your GitLab or GitHub repository yet, follow the [ArgoCD quick start](../../../../argo/latest/quick-start/) to complete this process.

 3. Deployment previews rely on a Telepresence pod daemon container for routing.
 Your cluster must have RBAC configured for the deployment preview daemon container: